pinkTurtle/rat/Readme.md

 You can read [install file](https://github.com/git-ftp/git-ftp/blob/master/INSTALL.md) from [git-ftp](https://github.com/git-ftp/git-ftp)

-5.Alternatively you may need to install [git-deploy](https://github.com/Juan-Facundo/git-deploy)
+  - Alternatively you may need to install [git-deploy](https://github.com/Juan-Facundo/git-deploy)

   .
 You need to install the ruby gems: net-ssh, net-sftp, net-scp.
 So